-- On the mountain, we have independent ‘monitoring porters’ to give us constant feedback on our fair practice systems.
+- On the mountain, we have independent ‘monitoring porters’, assigned and supervised by KPAP, to give us constant feedback on our fair practice systems.

 - We are the only company who provide matching professional waterproof and windproof raingear to ALL our porters on every trek.

 - We are the only company providing closed-cell sleeping pads in tents with floors, for all our porters.
 Our porter tents are meticulously designed to the best standards to keep them warm and dry.

 - We give our porters medical treatment in the event of injury, to the same standard of care as we provide paying trekkers.